-In the 1950s, when mass opinion polling was rare, we would argue that it was more rational to respond to a survey than to vote in an election: for example, as one of 1000 respondents to a Gallup poll, there was a real chance that your response could noticeably affect the poll numbers (for example, changing a poll result from 49% to 50%, or changing a result from not statistically significant to significant).
+In the 1950s, when mass opinion polling was rare, we would argue that it was more rational to respond to a survey than to vote in an election: for example, as one of 1000 respondents to a Gallup poll, there was a real chance that your response could noticeably affect the poll numbers (e.g., changing a poll result from 49% to 50%, or changing a result from not statistically significant to significant).
 Nowadays, polls are so common that a telephone poll was done recently to estimate how often individuals are surveyed (the answer was about once per year).
-It is thus unlikely that a response to a single survey will have much impact, and so it is perhaps no surprise that response rates have declined dramatically in recent decades (Steeh, 1981, Groves and Couper, 1998, Smith, 1995, and De Leeuw and De Heer, 2002).
+It is thus unlikely that a response to a single survey will have much impact, and so it is perhaps no surprise that response rates have declined dramatically in recent decades (Steeh 1981; Smith 1995; Groves and Couper 1998; De Leeuw and De Heer 2002).
 There are of course other reasons (e.g., irritation at telemarketers) for the increasing nonresponse; our point here is that this pattern is consistent with our model in which political participation is motivated by expected utility of the social outcome.

-3.3 Turnout is higher, not lower, in large elections
+3.3.
+Turnout Is Higher, Not Lower, in Large Elections

-Voter turnout tends to be higher in large elections-in the United States, highest for presidential elections, then congressional and state, then finally local elections tend to have the lowest turnout.
+Voter turnout tends to be higher in large elections - in the United States, highest for presidential elections, then congressional and state, then finally local elections tend to have the lowest turnout.
 Theories of voting that focus on instrumental benefits (e.g., the theory that says that voters are instrumental utility-maximizers who happen to overestimate small probabilities) would tend to predict higher turnouts in small elections.
 In contrast, the social-benefit theory predicts a slight increase in turnout for national elections, if the issues at stake are perceived as more important, on a per-voter level, than in local elections.

 More specifically, one might expect local elections to be more relevant for individual benefits and national elections to have a greater effect on social benefits.
 But the 1/N factor in the second term of (4) ensures that the individual-benefit term will be close to zero except in the most local elections.
-The gradual decline of the $\frac{1}{N}B{\text{self}}$ term in (4) in fact would predict a very slight decline in turnout as population increases, at least for small jurisdictions, as was in fact found by Darvish and Rosenberg (1988) for a set of Israeli municipal elections.
+The gradual decline of the $(1/N)B{\rm self}$ term in (4) in fact would predict a very slight decline in turnout as population increases, at least for small jurisdictions, as was in fact found by Darvish and Rosenberg (1988) for a set of Israeli municipal elections.
 However, this decline would be expected only if all other factors in the election were held constant.
 Since national elections typically address more important issues, it makes sense under our model for them to have higher turnout.

-3.4 Turnout is higher in close elections
+3.4.
+Turnout Is Higher in Close Elections

 Turnout tends to be higher in close elections, or, to be more precise, in elections that are anticipated to be close, and there is some evidence to suggest that the probability of voting increases for potential voters who perceive an election to be close.
-These effects have been much studied (e.g., Campbell et al., 1960, Barzel and Silberberg, 1973) and have been taken as support for the decision-theoretic motivation for voting.
-However, it has been pointed out from both proponents and opponents of the rational choice model (e.g., Aldrich, 1993, and Green and Shapiro, 1994) that for large elections, the probability of a single vote being decisive is minuscule even if the election is anticipated to be close.
+These effects have been much studied (e.g., Campbell et al. 1960; Barzel and Silberberg 1973; Cox and Munger 1989) and have been taken as support for the decision-theoretic motivation for voting.
+However, it has been pointed out from both proponents and opponents of the rational-choice model (e.g., Aldrich 1993; Green and Shapiro 1994) that, for large elections, the probability of a single vote being decisive is minuscule even if the election is anticipated to be close.
 And if voting is motivated by personal satisfaction, it is not clear why voting should give more satisfaction or discharge more civic duty in close elections.